-- (a) Any allergenic extract compounding shall take place in a dedicated allergenic extract compounding area (AECA) or PEC.
-No other CSP may be made in this PEC at the same time allergenic extract compounding is occurring.
-Work surface of the PEC must be cleaned and disinfected immediately after allergenic extract compounding. - (b) Compounding of allergenic extracts are limited to patient-specific prescriptions and the conditions limited to Category Land Category 2 CSPs as specified in USP Chapter 797. - (c) Any compounded stock allergy solution shall comply with the requirements established in USP Chapter 51, Antimicrobial Effectiveness Testing and the requirement established in USP Chapter 1207, Sterile Product Packaging Integrity Evaluation related to container closure.
+- (a) Any allergenic extract compounding shall take place in a dedicated PEC.
+No other CSP may be made in this PEC. - (b) Compounding of allergenic extracts are limited to patient-specific prescriptions and the conditions limited to Category I and Category 2 CSPs as specified in USP Chapter 797.

+(c) Any compounded stock solution shall comply with the requirements established in USP Chapter 51, Antimicrobial Effectiveness Testing and the requirement established in USP Chapter 1207, Sterile Product Packaging - Integrity Evaluation related to container closure.
 A compounding record is required for any compounded stock solution.